Meowmeow-alt/auto-grading/README.md

 ![Example of the work](img/example.png)

-- Warning: This is not an idea I came up on my own, I do not own it.
-I did it base on a tutorial and this for practice purpose only.
+- Warning: This is not an idea I came up with on my own, I do not own it.
+I did it based on a tutorial and this is for practice purposes only.
 Not a project.